filipsobol/sonda/docs/bundlers/vite.md

 outline: deep
 ---

-# Analyzing Vite bundles with Sonda
+# Visualizing Vite bundles with Sonda

 To analyze and visualize your Vite bundles, you need to install the Sonda npm package and add the Sonda plugin to your Vite configuration.